robballou/context/README.md

 Basically this is a command line tool that allows you to use the same commands in different folders or on different assets.
 It doesn't require you to be in a specific location to run commands that may require you be setup in a specific location (like vagrant, compass, etc.).
 Switching contexts lets you change to a different set of definitions.

+For the time being, the code here will be in transition as I use the module and find better ways of doing things!

 ## Install

 This library requires Python 2.7.
 Clone this repo where you store your git files: